Extract

 impossibility, of giving an account of the very valuable work done

-by the Mounted Infantry The following sketch of the work of a section
+by the Mounted Infantry.
+The following sketch of the work of a section

 — 1 officer and 34 non-commissioned officers and men —